Intergenerational Mobility Trends and the Changing Role of Female Labor

-Next, we set up a simple model of gender-specific mobility and latent productivity, inspired by some of the building blocks in the model by \citet{BeckerTomes}.
-We decompose the trend in intergenerational mobility into parts that reflect assortative mating (correlations in parental skills), gender-neutral skills transmission, gender-specific skills transmission, and gender-specific return on skill.
-Calibrating the model to country-specific aggregate data for cohorts of children born from 1962 to 1979, we show that the observational downward trend in intergenerational mobility is largely compatible with increasing returns to inheritable skills among women, relative to men.
-The decomposition thus suggests that the observed trends in income mobility are artifacts of changes in how women participate in the labor market.
+Second, we set up a model of gender-specific mobility and latent productivity, inspired by the model in \citet{BeckerTomes} and similar to \citet{collado2022estimating}.
+We decompose the trend in intergenerational mobility into parts that reflect assortative mating, gender-neutral skills transmission, gender-specific skills transmission, and gender-specific return on skill.
+Calibrating the model for birth cohorts 1962-1979, we show that the downward mobility trend is largely compatible with increasing returns to (inheritable) productivity among women, relative to men.
+We find no evidence of significant changes in the degree of assortative mating among parents.
+The decomposition thus suggests that the observed trends in income mobility are due to changes in how women participate in the labor market.